Micheal Phelps has high functioning depression. He has become the poster child for it.

 If I extend my own private experience of depression to him, I see what a remarkable thing he has done.
 A rich man’s depression is no less daunting than a poor man’s.
 It is just as real, just as hard to admit and just as potentially lethal.
 By acknowledging it, he gives ordinary people cover.
 Somehow in our ape’s brain, whether something is ok is mediated by what high status people say and do.
 And then we emulate what the Alphas and Betas do because we want to be like them.
 Just like an endorsement for a breakfast cereal.

 I learned early on that there are roles to play in life.
-When a person of High Social Status reveals something deep about themself, it is Profound and Important and Full of Meaning.
+When a person of High Social Status reveals something deep about themselves, it is Profound and Important and Full of Meaning.
 People sit up and pay attention.
 The omega person reveals the same thing and gets laughed at and bullied even more.
 And probably can’t afford therapy even if they can find it.

 How the messenger is perceived is often more important than the content of the message.
 People like Phelps are needed to crack the shell around depression.